 The NH3 emission factors for housing systems are often derived from measurements resulting from the measurement protocol for emission factors specified in the legislative regulations for ammonia and animal husbandry (in Dutch, 'Regeling ammoniak en veehouderij' or Rav).
 Where possible, data from the most recent NH3 emission factors in the Rav have been used.
 If new information about a certain livestock category or housing system is available, however, the emission factor can override the factor reported in the Rav.
 The NH3 emission factors derived from the measurements are expressed in kg for each animal place.
-These factors in kg NH3 per animal place are then converted into an emission factor as a percentage of TAN, taking into account the TAN excretions of the housed animals in the year for which the emission factors were determined, as well as the housing occupancy (Velthof et al., 2009).
+These factors in kg NH3 per animal place are then converted into an emission factor as a percentage of TAN, taking into account the TAN excretions of the housed animals in the year for which the emission factors al., 2009).